The Illusion of Structure

 Centers of excellence | A parking lot for well-intentioned thinking. |

-The official language of org charts has its own dialect of denial.
-Org charts show you the theory, not the practice.
+The official language of org charts often has a dialect of denial.
+Org charts show you only the theory, not the practice.

 Every Node Is a Tradeoff